openresty/lua-nginx-module/README.markdown

-Nginx subrequests provide a powerful way to make non-blocking internal requests to other locations configured with disk file directory or other nginx C modules like
+Nginx subrequests provide a powerful way to make non-blocking internal requests to other locations configured with disk file directory or *any* other nginx C modules like
 `ngx_proxy`, `ngx_fastcgi`, `ngx_memc`,
 `ngx_postgres`,